 From Other Ports of Entry

 We flew to Bangkok but there are other ways to get there depending on where you are.
 I suggest checking 12Go Asia to find route options available to you.
 You can click on the link or use the widget below.
-12Go Asia is a popular transportation website that services Singapore, Cambodia, Thailand, Malaysia, Vietnam, Laos, and the Philippines.

 WHERE TO EXCHANGE CURRENCY

+The unit of currency in Thailand is the Thai Baht (THB).
 I read that SuperRich offers some of the best exchange rates in Bangkok and it seems to be true.
 I exchanged a small amount of currency at Suvarnabhumi Airport and got a rate of 31.28 on 25 October.
 Later that same day, I got a rate of 33.05 at a SuperRich branch.
 I suggest changing a small amount at the airport, no more than USD 100, just to get you into the city.
 You can then change the rest at SuperRich.
 Follow this link for a list of SuperRich branches.

 BEST AREA TO STAY IN BANGKOK